Nelson A. Tajong, M.D.

 Colonoscopy is a procedure used to diagnose many colorectal conditions and is also the main preventive screening test for colon and rectal cancers.
-Nelson Tajong, MD, is a board-certified gastroenterologist at Lakeside Gastroenterology providing outstanding services for patients in Conroe, Shenandoah, and Huntsville, Texas.
+Nelson Tajong, MD, is a board-certified gastroenterologist at Lakeside Gastroenterology providing outstanding services for patients in Conroe and The Woodlands, Texas.
 He has extensive experience using colonoscopy to spot the early signs of cancer and other colorectal conditions.
 Book your colonoscopy by calling Lakeside Gastroenterology or scheduling a consultation online.

 A colonoscopy is a minimally invasive procedure that your provider at Lakeside Gastroenterology carries out using an endoscope to get a clear view of the inside of your colon (large bowel).

 The endoscope is a narrow, flexible tube equipped with a light and a tiny camera that sends back images of the inside of your colon to a monitor screen.
 Using the endoscope, they can get a clear view of the health of your colorectal tissues without the need for invasive open surgery.